tomhel/LocaleNumeric/README.md

 Digits(code)
 ```

 Create an instance by passing an ISO2 language/country code to the constructor.
+If the locale does not exist a fallback locale will be returned.
+Default fallback is en_US (English, United States).
+See [locales.md](locales.md) for a full list of available locales.

 * _code_ - the ISO2 language/country code.